-What type of food and drinks will be served on board?
+What type of food and drinks will be served onboard?

 Private charters: We serve a mix of Turkish and international cuisine from fish and chicken bbq to beef stews with all the extra trimmings.
 All meals are served with the freshest of ingredients and a variety of dishes.
 Charters will have the choice between standard and luxury menus.

-Once you have booked, we will also send out a preference drink list to be filled in and sent back to us before you charter.
+Once you have booked, we will also send out a preference drink list to be filled in and sent back to us before your charter.
 This is so we can stock the bar appropriately to your choice of drinks.

 Cabin charters: Unless specified, our cabin charters serve a standard menu with Turkish cuisine.
 Guests can enjoy a large Turkish breakfast with tomato, cucumber, eggs, bread and fresh fruit.
 Lunch on our yachts is always vegetarian and dinner is a mix of barbequed dishes and large hearty meals.
 We also eat plenty of seafood while on board.
 Bars on our cabin charters are always stocked with a mix of juices, soft drinks, alcoholic beverages and water.
-Tea and coffee is served in the afternoon.
+Tea and coffee are served in the afternoon.

 Can you cater for special diets?

-For both private yacht charters and cabin cruises we can cater for all dietary needs.
+For both private yacht charters and cabin cruises, we can cater for all dietary needs.
 It is advised to advise Alaturka at the time of booking of your dietary requirement so we can adequately prepare for your journey.

 Can I bring drinks on board?